-What Should I Feed My Puppy?
+What Should You Feed a Puppy?

-- High-quality protein to support growing muscles
+- High-quality sources of protein to support growing muscles

 - Antioxidants to support your puppy’s developing immune system